MapinApp/MapinExpo/docs/database/db_setup.md

 FOR EACH ROW EXECUTE FUNCTION update_places_timestamp();
 ```

-We also want to store images as the default for each pin.
-A user can update these manually if they want:
+We also want to store images as the default for each place.
+A user can update these manually later if they want:

 ```sql
 -- Set up Storage Bucket for place images